General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which iconic cleaning soap character misplaced his first spouse to electrocution by hair dryer?

-- What’s the title of Scott Drinkwell’s drag queen alter-ego in Hollyoaks?
+- What’s the identify of Scott Drinkwell’s drag queen alter-ego in Hollyoaks?

 Answers